-- The English National Golf Croquet Championship (Ascot Cup) - Entry by qualification from placings in other Championships.
+- The English National Singles Championship (Ascot Cup) - entry by qualification from placings in other qualifying Championships.

-- GC A-Level Series - tournaments at Open level.
-Points race - no National Final (leads into the Ascot Cup).
+- GC Open Series - tournaments at Open level.
+No handicap restriction.
+Points race - no National Final.

 - GC B-Level Series - tournaments for handicap 3+, leading to a National Final.